cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 * `DRAFT`: the event or place is created but misses some information and is therefore not ready for publication.
 * `READY_FOR_VALIDATION`: the event or place is created with all mandatory fields present.
 The event or place is ready for validation, meaning that an external validator can either approve or reject the event or place.
 * `APPROVED`: the event or place is explicitly approved by a validator.
-* `REJECTED`: the event or place is explicitly approved by a validator, e.g. because it is a duplicate, or it is not conform the rules of UiTdatabank (TO DO: link to rules).
+* `REJECTED`: the event or place is explicitly approved by a validator, e.g. because it is a duplicate, or it is not conform the rules of UiTdatabank (@todo: link to rules).
 * `DELETED`: the event or place is deleted.

 <!-- Theme:info -->

-> By default only events and places with a workflowStatus `READY_FOR_VALIDATION` or `APPROVED` are returned by Search API.
+> By default, only events and places with a workflowStatus `READY_FOR_VALIDATION` or `APPROVED` are returned by Search API.
 To include documents with another workflowStatus in your search results, you need to disable the [default filter for workflowStatus](filters/default-filters.md).

 For organizers: